sculd/falcon_play/README.md

 A physics-based game inspired by SpaceX Falcon rocket landings on the Mechazilla tower.

+It was made entirely by using Cursor ai.

 ## How to Play

 1. Open `index.html` in your browser to start the game.